- Parents Home

-If you're breastfeeding your infant, continue to do so.
+- If you're breastfeeding your infant, continue to do so.

-Meats and fish should be well cooked and eaten just after preparation.
+- Meats and fish should be well cooked and eaten just after preparation.

-Avoid food from street vendors.
+- Avoid food from street vendors.

 Other items you might want to pack:

-over-the-counter (OTC) pain reliever like acetaminophen
+- over-the-counter (OTC) pain reliever like acetaminophen

-a small first-aid kit that includes antiseptic, antibiotic ointment, bandages, and other OTC medications your doctor may recommend
+- a small first-aid kit that includes antiseptic, antibiotic ointment, bandages, and other OTC medications your doctor may recommend

-insect repellent (the most effective ones contain DEET)
+- insect repellent (the most effective ones contain DEET)

-waterless alcohol-based hand rubs for when soap and clean water aren't available
+- waterless alcohol-based hand rubs for when soap and clean water aren't available

-closest to your destination, particularly if your child has a chronic health condition.
+Before your trip, find out where the closest hospital or medical care is at your destination, particularly if your child has a chronic health condition.

 A medical history should include:

-your name, your child's name, your address and home phone number
+- your name, your child's name, your address and home phone number

-your child's blood type
+- your child's blood type

-your doctor's name, address, and office and emergency phone numbers
+- your doctor's name, address, and office and emergency phone numbers

-a list of any ongoing health problems, such as diabetes or asthma
+- a list of any ongoing health problems, such as diabetes or asthma

-a list of any medicines your child takes and your pharmacy's name and phone number
+- a list of any medicines your child takes and your pharmacy's name and phone number

-a list of allergies to medications, food, insects, and animals
+- a list of allergies to medications, food, insects, and animals

-a prescription for glasses or contact lenses
+- a prescription for glasses or contact lenses

 - the name, address, and phone number of a relative other than you

 And Don't Forget . . .